Common Sense Media Review

 What's the Story?

-A morning bus ride changes everything for Park Sheridan.
-He's minding his own business until a new girl -- a crazily dressed redhead with a scowl -- gets on and has nowhere to sit.
-Fearing the worst for her, he angrily swears at Eleanor to sit next to him, and despite the six inches of space she leaves between them, it's the start of something really special.
-Park is a sensitive half-Korean guy whose parents are still in love with each other, while Eleanor is an intelligent but often ridiculed girl from a poor, broken family.
+In ELEANOR & PARK, a morning bus ride changes everything for Park Sheridan.
+He's minding his own business until a new girl -- a redhead with a scowl and in bright clothes -- gets on and has nowhere to sit.
+He offers to let her sit next to him, and despite the six inches of space she leaves between them, it's the start of something really special.
+Park is a sensitive Korean guy whose parents are still in love with each other, while Eleanor is an intelligent but often ridiculed girl from a poor, White and troubled family.
 But every day, Eleanor and Park's seating arrangement leads to silently reading comics together, then talking about music, and eventually sharing a deep and abiding friendship that becomes an unforgettable first love.

 Is It Any Good?

 Author Rainbow Rowell touchingly explores the overwhelming nature of first love -- the kind of love that feels as if it can last a lifetime, that can help heal wounds and open doors.
-Eleanor and Park are both misfits in their Omaha high school, but they see the best and the beautiful in each other.
-Their passionate conversations and debates -- about everything from the role of women in comic books (Eleanor says they're too passive, Park disagrees) to the opening measures of "Love Will Tear Us Apart" or the short-sightedness of Romeo and Juliet -- lays the foundation for a believable and poignant love story.
+In Eleanor & Park, two high school misfits see the best and the beautiful in each other.
+Their passionate conversations and debates, about everything from the role of women in comic books (Eleanor says they're too passive, Park disagrees), to the opening measures of "Love Will Tear Us Apart" or the short-sightedness of Romeo and Juliet, lays the foundation for a believable and poignant love story.

 Talk to Your Kids About ...

-Families can talk about Eleanor and Park's romance, which is not fluffy and sweet but intense and life-changing.
+Families can talk about Eleanor and Park's romance, which isn't fluffy and sweet but intense and life-changing.
 What does Eleanor mean when she says, "The me that's me right now will be his, always"?
 What do you think of their relationship's chances of survival?

-What do you think of the author Rainbow Rowell's depiction of the '80s?
+What do you think of the author's depiction of the 1980s?
 Do Eleanor and Park's conversations about music and comic books make you interested in the artists or works they discuss?
-How do the pop-cultural references add to their characters?
+How do the pop culture references add to their characters?

 How do the adults in Eleanor's and Park's lives affect the way they approach their relationship?
-Do Park's parents and grandparents make him more open to "love" than Eleanor's divorced and dysfunctional parents?
+Do Park's parents and grandparents make him more open to "love" than Eleanor's dysfunctional parents?

 Book Details